Get in touch

 The Supervisor

-Responsible for the whole floor's performance as well as their own tasks.
-Has access to data, but it has never been presented in a way that tells them what to do next.
+Responsible for the whole floor's performance as well as their own.
+Managing multiple tasks at once.
+Has access to data, but they don't know what to do with it.

 Pain Points

-• Store-wide stats gave nothing actionable to act on during a shift
+• Stats page gave nothing to act on during a shift

 Core Problems